International Carrot Day (April 3)

 The History of the Holiday

-- The longest carrot ever recorded – The longest carrot on record measured an astonishing 20 feet, grown by a determined farmer in the UK.
+The longest carrot ever recorded measured an incredible 20 feet and was grown in the UK by a particularly determined gardener.

 Activities to Celebrate